 Pegasus Senior Living’s Connections program is a unique, research-based memory care program in Colorado designed to help senior residents with Alzheimer’s and/or dementia in the Denver area lead a stimulating life.
-The program offers a secure environment, a committed and caring staff, and a variety of activities designed to fit the unique needs of those living with cognitive decline.
+The program offers a secure environment, a committed and caring team, and a variety of activities designed to fit the unique needs of those living with cognitive decline.

 We understand the time, effort, and emotional toll that caregiving can take on a family.
 If you’re wondering if your loved one’s care needs are beyond your abilities, The Courtyards at Mountain View may be able to help.

 Connections can help your loved one stay engaged with:

 The connection between the mind and body is well-established in scientific research, and the Connections program encourages physical activity to maximize quality of life.
 Under careful supervision, residents of The Courtyards at Mountain View can participate in boxing, walking clubs, and other fitness programs to help them achieve an active body and mind.

 Our team is constantly finding ways for residents to engage with new information.

 We also provide a variety of brain-healthy foods for residents.